+Winter Weather in Your Wrangler!
 Winter weather has officially arrived in St. Louis, and while some snowbirds are flying to warmer areas, Wrangler owners in colder climates are getting ready to travel the snowy trails.
 Even if you have the gear to tackle snow, slush, and ice, it’s important to understand that the “rules” of winter driving still apply.

 The fundamental basis for winter driving is to avoid any abrupt turns, stops, and other potentially unsafe maneuvers.
 Because climates are different across the country, your mileage may vary — but there are a few universal tips that will help you (and your Jeep!) stay safe when the temperature drops.

 First things first.
 You’ll need to take steps to prep your Jeep and winterize it to tackle icy conditions.

 - Choose narrow tires for lower snowfall levels, and higher flotation tires for higher snow

 - Lock in your hubs (if you have them) before heading out into the white stuff

 - Remember that four-wheel drive won’t help you stop — but skill and practice will

 - Pack cat litter and maybe even bring a Jeep friend with a winch to help you get unstuck